MDverse/mdverse.github.io/index.md

 [Data collection](https://zenodo.org/record/7856806): about 250,000 files and 2,000 datasets have been indexed so far.
 All data are shared as Parquet files in Creative Commons Attribution 4.0 International (CC BY 4.0) license.

-[MDverse data explorer] is a prototype search engine for molecular dynamics data.
+[MDverse data explorer](https://mdverse.streamlit.app/) is a prototype search engine for molecular dynamics data.
+Browse collected files and search for specific data using keywords.

 Preprint: [MDverse: Shedding Light on the Dark Matter of Molecular Dynamics Simulations](https://www.biorxiv.org/content/10.1101/2023.05.02.538537v1), bioRxiv, 2023.
 The *dark matter of MD* refers to data that is technically accessible, but neither indexed, 21 curated, or easily searchable.